rahulnanda1999/ICML-2026-Rebuttal/SPADE_review_responses.md

 |---|---|---|---|---|---|
 | SPADE is better | 4% | 8% | 6% | 7% | 14% |
 | GP-UCB is better | 7% | 13% | 15% | 11% | 26% |

+# Final response

+## wkp5

+Thank you for your suggestion regarding DUD-E and LIT-PCBA.
+We must note that our goal is to learn from affinity PIC patterns among ligands tested in DMTA cycles.
+DUD-E measure docking, which is different from affinity.
+LIT-PCBA provides no PIC data, only two sets of inactive and active ligands for just 15 proteins.
+Neither of these is appropriate for our task.
+They are for different problems.

+For our problem, we combined (to our knowledge) all available datasets containing PICs, including 1.5M datapoints we collected ourselves.
+The reviewer suggests this is insufficient, even for comparing between methods, and offers no suggestion on how to fix this.
+Instead, as we understand it, the suggestion is to work on something else.

+We note that there are other areas where publicly available datasets are nowhere comparable to the "real" data/problems in industry.
+Computational advertising, recommendation systems, behavioral targeting and personalization, and web search and retrieval come to mind.
+Yet, our approach is what is done there too.